Women's Health: Readings On Social, Economic, And Political Issues

 Introduction

-Chapter 1: Women and the Healthcare System
+Chapter 1: Women, Their Health, and the Health Care System

 Diagnosing Gender Disparities in Health Care by Andrea Irwin